gaycodegal/DuckHacks2017/README.md

 For the skill level of the team, this project was a great success, especially for winning one of five DuckHacks 2017 categories.
 The team did experience time restrictions due to large homework loads that needed doing in the course of the hackathon, but despite this setback, much was accomplished, and the project was successful.

+Skills learned:

+Izzy and John learned JavaScript, the d3.js framework, and how to make a chrome extension.
+Sarah and Jade learned Python's Flask and Twillio libraries.
+Steph learned more about successfully managing teams and succesfully navigating project obstacles (and did some networking).

 ## Installation

 To install, after downloading, go to chrome://extensions
 1) Enable Developer mode by ticking the checkbox.
 2) Click Load unpacked extension...
-3) Navigate to the DuckHacks2017 folder.
+3) Navigate to the Thrive folder.
 4) Select the folder.
 5) DuckHacks2017 (Thrive) is now ready for your use and will function on any sites loaded after the extension has